areynolds77/WideOrbit/README.md

 # WideOrbit
 WideOrbit Powershell Module

+This is a collection of Powershell functions used to interact with the WideOrbit API.
+Most of the functions (right now) are geared towards bulk metadata/inventory management.

 ##Installation
 Powershell V3 or newer required
 To install to your personal modules folder (e.g. ~\Documents\WindowsPowerShell\Modules), run: